tfeb/tfeb-lisp-toys/README.md

 **`ensuring`** is a macro which rebinds a list of variables to ensured versions of themselves.
 So `(ensuring (x y) ...)` is the same as `(let ((x (ensure x)) (y (ensure y))) ...)`.
 It's useful to make sure that you don't force promises more often than you need to.

-### The implementation of`fex`es
+### The implementation of fexes
-The obvious implementation of a `fex`is as a macro which suitably wrap `delay` forms around its arguments, and then calls the function corresponding to the `fex` with the resulting promises.
-This is fine if all you ever want is very simple argument lists for the `fex`, but it will break horribly for keyword arguments: a form like
+The obvious implementation of a fex is as a macro which suitably wraps `delay` forms around its arguments, and then calls the function corresponding to the fex with the resulting promises.
+This is fine if all you ever want is very simple argument lists for the fex, but it will break horribly for keyword arguments: a form like

 ```lisp
 (my-fex x :y (complicated-function ...))